 The general rule is to never say anything negative about your last job to your prospective employer.
 Certainly there is a time and a place for such discussions, but it’s generally not during a job interview.

-So what do you say when your interviewer asks you to answer the question “what didn’t you like about your last job?”
-Here are several options:
+So what do you say when your interviewer asks you the question, “What didn’t you like about your last job?”

-Actually my last job was a really positive experience.
+- My last job was actually a very positive experience.
 The only thing I didn’t like was the commute.